In Partnership with

 Register up to two weeks prior to secure a seat.

-Register at least two weeks prior to start of course date to avoid $100 late registration charge.
+Register at least 10 days prior to start of course date to avoid $100 late registration charge.

 Registrants paying by check should fill out and send in the Mail/Fax Registration Form.

 Federal facility managers, who are charged with maintaining the world's largest real estate portfolio, have long sought access to education and training to ensure that investments are made not just in the physical infrastructure, but also in the individuals charged with maintaining it.
 The FBPTA was enacted by Congress to ensure that Federal FMs have access to the best education and training courses available.
 To learn more about the FBPTA and to determine how your skills match the GSA-defined competencies, visit http://www.ifmacredentials.org/FBPTA.

 Certain candidates may be eligible for funding for this program under the Workforce Investment Act (WIA).
 All inquiries related to WIA funding for these programs must be initiated through your local WorkNet Center.
 To locate the center nearest you go to http://www.illinoisworknet.com/vos_portal/residents/en/Career_

 Specialist_Directory.
 Click on your county to access contact information then ask the question "How do I go about accessing my Individual Training Account?
 (ITA)".